freeCodeCamp/freeCodeCamp/guide/english/css/text-shadow/index.md

 ---
 ## Text Shadow

-The `text-shadow` property adds shadow to text.
+The `text-shadow` property adds shadow to text, which is similiar to highlighting a word or phrase.
 ```css
   text-shadow: offset-x offset-y blur-radius color;
 ```